-The nutritional profile to the left demonstrates how 100g of cricket protein measures up to a traditional meal of steak and broccoli.
-It is important to note, however, that a typical serving size of cricket powder is roughly 2 tablespoons, or 17 grams.
-Therefore, it would take roughly 5 servings of cricket powder to equal a 100 gram (3.5 oz) serving of steak.
+The nutritional profile above demonstrates how 100g of cricket protein measures up to a traditional meal of steak and broccoli.
+It is important to note, however, that a typical serving size of cricket powder is roughly 2 tablespoons (17 grams).
+Therefore, it would take approximately 5 servings of cricket powder to equal a 100 gram (3.5 oz) serving of steak.

-For more information on the nutritional value of insects with regards to human consumption, we recommend the following chapter from the FAO Forestry Paper, “Edible Insects: Future Prospects for Food and Feed Security” This report, published in 2013, recommends insects as food.
+For more information on the nutritional value of insects with regards to human consumption, we recommend the following chapter from the FAO Forestry Paper, “Edible Insects: Future Prospects for Food and Feed Security”

 Food Safety and Regulation

 In the United States, insect farming is still in its infancy stages.
 In fact, 2016 marked the first year a conference was held completely dedicated to edible insects.
-The North American Edible Insects Coalition met in Detroit in May to discuss the future of harvesting insects for food.
+The North American Edible Insects Coalition met in Detroit in May 2016 to discuss the future of harvesting insects for food.

 One major effort that is being hedged by the coalition is increased federal regulation as “best practices” within the edible insect space are still being established by the FDA.
-Lobbyists for edible insects have launched a campaign to urge the FDA to “add mealworms, crickets protein powder and other insect products to the agency’s database of Generally Recognized as Safe ingredients (GRAS)” (Bloomberg News).
+Lobbyists for edible insects have launched a campaign to urge the FDA to “add mealworms, crickets protein powder, and other insect products to the agency’s database of Generally Recognized as Safe ingredients (GRAS)” (Bloomberg News).

 In order for the insect-for-food industry to become more socially accepted, there needs to be an appropriate level of regulation for these products.
 Although insect products made by companies like Exo, Chapul, and Entomo Farms are considered food in the eyes of the FDA, they are not clearly regulated.
-One way to start successfully integrating insects into a traditional Western diet, would be for the FDA to deem edible insects as GRAS.
+One way to start successfully integrating insects into a traditional Western diet would be for the FDA to deem edible insects as GRAS.

 As it stands now, the FDA allows the sale of bugs if they are raised for human consumption.
 Insect parts or additives can be found at specialty shops but technically aren’t classified as food-safe ingredients because of their exclusion from the GRAS list.
 (Bloomberg News)

 You can add the ultra-fine cricket powder to just about anything.
 Sprinkle it on top of your oatmeal, add it to a peanut butter sandwich, even mix it in with the stir-fry you are cooking.
-The powder can help make healthy or marginally healthy food healthier without much effort.
+The powder can help make healthy or marginally healthy food even healthier without much effort.

 We see a day where people have sugar, salt, pepper, and cricket powder on their countertop…and you add it throughout your cooking, as you would those condiments.
 It would be a great step for their health and wellness and for sustainability.